 The Trustee, BNY Mellon Asset Servicing, is a division of The Bank of New York Mellon, was established in June 1784 and became a New York state-chartered bank on 1 July 1922.
 The Bank of New York Mellon does not have any share capital.
-The aggregate market value of the common stock of The Bank of New York Mellon Corporation, the parent company of The Bank of New York Mellon, as of 30 June 2019, was US\$41,580,614,768.
+The aggregate market value of the common stock of The Bank of New York Mellon

+Corporation, the parent company of The Bank of New York Mellon, as of 31 March 2023 was US\$39.524 billion.
 The Trustee is subject to supervision by the New York State Department of Financial Services and the Board of Governors of the Federal Reserve System.

 The Trustee is generally responsible for the day-to-day administration of the Trust, including keeping the Trust's operational records.
-The Trustee's principal responsibilities include: (1) selling the Trust's gold as needed to pay the Trust's expenses (gold sales occur monthly in the ordinary course), (2) calculating the NAV of the Trust and the NAV per Share, (3) receiving and processing orders from Authorized Participants to create and redeem Baskets and coordinating the processing of such orders with the Custodian and DTC, and (4) monitoring the Custodian.
-If the Trustee determines that maintaining gold with the Custodian is not in the best interest of the Trust, the Trustee must so advise the Sponsor, who may direct the Trustee to take certain actions in respect of the Custodian.
-In the absence of such instructions, the Trustee may initiate action to remove the gold from the Custodian.
-The ability of the Trustee to monitor the performance of the Custodian may be limited because under the Custody Agreements the Trustee may, only up to twice a year, visit the premises of the Custodian for the purpose of examining the Trust's gold and certain related records maintained by the Custodian.
+The Trustee's principal responsibilities include: (1) selling the Trust's gold as needed to pay the Trust's expenses (gold sales occur monthly in the ordinary course), (2) calculating the NAV of the Trust and the NAV per Share, (3) receiving and processing orders from Authorized Participants to create and redeem Baskets and coordinating the processing of such orders with the Custodians and DTC, and (4) monitoring the Custodians.
+If the Trustee determines that maintaining gold with the Custodians is not in the best interest of the Trust, the Trustee must so advise the Sponsor, who may direct the Trustee to take certain actions in respect of the Custodians.
+In the absence of such instructions, the Trustee may initiate action to remove the gold from any of the Custodians.
+The ability of the Trustee to monitor the performance of the Custodians may be limited because under the custody agreements the Trustee may, only up to twice a year, visit the premises of the Custodians for the purpose of examining the Trust's gold and certain related records maintained by the Custodians.

-Inspectorate International Limited conducts two counts each year of the gold bullion stock held on behalf of the Trust at the vaults of the Custodian.
-A complete bar count is conducted once per year and coincides with the Trust's financial year end, most recently at 30 September 2019.
-The second count is a random sample count and is conducted at a date which falls within the same financial year.
-As of 30 September 2019, the complete bar count for 2019 concluded and the results can be found at www.spdrgoldshares.com.
+Inspectorate International Limited ("Inspectorate") conducts two counts each year of the gold bullion stock held on behalf of the Trust at the vaults of the Custodians.
+A complete bar count is conducted once per year and coincides with the Trust's financial year end at 30 September.
+On 2 October 2023, Inspectorate concluded the annual full count of the Trust's gold bullion held by the Custodians.
+The second count is a random sample count and is conducted at a date which falls within the same financial year and was conducted most recently at the Additional Custodian's vault on 19 March 2024 and at the Existing Custodian's vault on 2 April 2024.
+The results can be found at www.spdrgoldshares.com.
+The Sponsor generally visits the vaults of the Custodians twice a year as part of its due diligence procedures.

 The Trustee has no right to visit the premises of any sub-custodian for the purposes of examining the Trust's gold or any records maintained by the sub-custodian, and no sub-custodian is obligated to cooperate in any review the Trustee may wish to conduct of the facilities, procedures, records or creditworthiness of such sub-custodian.
 The Trustee regularly communicates with the Sponsor to monitor the overall performance of the Trust.
-The Trustee, along with the Sponsor, liaises with the Trust's legal, accounting and other professional service providers as needed.
-The Trustee assists and supports the Sponsor with the preparation of all periodic reports required to be filed with the SEC on behalf of the Trust.
+The Trustee, along with the Sponsor, liaises with the Trustee assists and supports the Sponsor with the preparation of all periodic reports required to be filed with the SEC on behalf of the Trust.